muratk5n/thirdwave/en/2021/09/satoshi-identification.md

 # Satoshi Identification

-Used email communication data between BTC team, data taken from [1,2], and its raw data [3].
+Used email communication data between BTC team, data taken from [1,2], raw data [3].
 Merely tokenized the messages, create a word frequency vector for each person, and computed its cosine similarity to "Satoshi".

 ```python
 import satoshi